Typhoons usually hit Japan during the summer and fall, usually from May to October.

 Can I Visit Japan during the Typhoon Season?

-When a typhoon arrives, there are usually storms.
-You may not be able to travel between regions, or even go out for one or two days.
-You may need to stay in your hotel as shops and attractions are closed.
-Flights could be delayed or canceled, and Shinkansen trains may stop running.
-So you would need a flexible itinerary.
+When a typhoon arrives, there may be storms that could prevent travel between regions or keep you indoors for a day or two, as shops and attractions may close.
+Flights can be delayed or canceled, and Shinkansen trains might stop running, so a flexible itinerary is essential.

-When a typhoon is forecasted to hit a specific city or region, trains and flights are often suspended.
+If the trains and flights will be suspended.
 Due to past experiences, transport companies and hotels are usually flexible and can easily reschedule bookings.

 If you plan to visit Japan's southern regions like Okinawa, it's advisable to adjust your travel dates, as these areas are more severely affected.